actions-workshop/actions-workshop/docs/001-hello-world.md

 In this first part of the Actions workshop, you have learned how to:

 - 👏 Create a new Actions workflow for automation.
-- 👏 Analyze your workflow runs and get insights into what happened.
+- 👏 Analyze your workflow runs and gain insights into what happened.
-- 👏 Used our first reusable Action.
+- 👏 Use your first reusable Action.
-- 👏 Run automation on different events - manual trigger and issue.
+- 👏 Run automation on different events, including manual triggers and issues.

-Let's now use GitHub Actions to create a CI/CD workflow for our application.
+Now let's use GitHub Actions to create a CI/CD workflow for our application.

 ---

-Next :
+Next:

 - **[Basics of Continuous Integration with Actions](002-basics-of-ci-with-actions.md)**